 Watch a short video preview of this course

-We invite your participation in this Scheduled Class offering of Making Sense of Adolescence Part I - an enriched learning experience with support from Institute faculty members Robin Brook-Sherriff and Lisa Weiner.
+We invite your participation in this Scheduled Class offering of Adolescence & Sexuality - an enriched learning experience with support from Institute faculty members Robin Brooks-Sherriff and Lisa Weiner.

 The Scheduled Class format combines Dr. Neufeld’s video lectures and supplementary course material with live faculty-facilitated support sessions.
 These interactive weekly classes are designed to deepen your understanding of Dr. Neufeld's teachings.
 It is a unique opportunity to join our experienced faculty and other students online to ask questions, discuss key insights, and explore practical applications.